 Same- or next-day swap

-We haul your full container and drop an empty on the same staging pad so the crew never loses a loading hour.
+We haul the full container to your Erie pad and drop an empty in the same spot so the crew never loses a loading hour.

 Step 3